kraftcoding/Library-DB-Management-Tasks/README.md

 # Library DB Management Tasks

-Visual Studio .NET 4.7 based console application executing task with configurable threads using queues and workers.
-In addition, it is included the Web API (.NET 7) that calls together with the DB Model.
+Library management task example built in .NET 4.7  executing configurable threads using queues and workers.
+In addition, it is included the Web API (.NET 7) that calls the task together with SQL project and console application for testings.